kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 Calling the coroutine by `await send(...)` will send the response to client, as imagined, the coroutine `application` is called every time when there comes a request from a client.

-It's confident to say web server handle more requests with `asyncio`, but it cannot speed up one request - in effect, it gets slightly **slower in each request**.
+It's confident to say web servers handle more requests with `asyncio`, but it cannot speed up one request - in effect, it gets slightly **slower in each request**.

 ## Tips on performance and benchmarks